yitron/CHowToProgram8e/journal.md

 ## C How to Program (8th Edition) - Paul & Harvey Deitel

+### Week 09
+- completed learnings and codes of Chapter 7

 ### Week 08
 - started on Chapter 7 on C Pointers
 - learnt that the ampersand operator & calls the address of the variable defined